Skip to content

 Redesigned the CI/CD pipeline using Azure DevOps and Kubernetes, reducing deployment time from 45 minutes to 8 minutes and enabling 12 daily deployments (up from 2 weekly releases), while mentoring 6 junior engineers on DevOps best practices.

-This demonstrates Growth Mindset (mentoring others), Making a Difference (improving team productivity), and includes concrete before/after metrics.
-The mentoring detail is especially strong for Microsoft, where empowering others is a core evaluation criterion.
+Demonstrates Growth Mindset (mentoring others), Making a Difference (team productivity), and concrete before/after metrics.
+The mentoring detail maps directly to Microsoft's emphasis on empowering others.

 Weak